forestgrape/people_interactions/organizations/united_nations.md

 ## Overview
-The UN has 6 principal organs which have subsidiary organs and additionally there are specialized agencies such as the WHO and WTO.
+The UN has 6 principal organs which in turn have subsidiary organs.
+The entire UN system which, in addition to the UN itself, comprises funds, programmes and specialized agencies.
+The Specialized Agencies coordinate their work with the UN, though they are independent  organizations with their own budget.

 An overview including the central role of the permanent 5 security council members (US, China, Russia, France, UK) is visualized by "historicair, via [Wikimedia Commons UN Institutions](https://commons.wikimedia.org/wiki/File:UN_Institutions.svg)":
 <a title="historicair, CC BY-SA 3.0 &lt;http://creativecommons.org/licenses/by-sa/3.0/&gt;, via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File:UN_Institutions.svg"><img width="512" alt="UN Institutions" src="https://upload.wikimedia.org/wikipedia/commons/thumb/8/89/UN_Institutions.svg/512px-UN_Institutions.svg.png"></a>